junwchoi85/asgmt-one/readme.md

 We would like to acknowledge the following individuals for their contributions to this project:

 - ChatGPT: Assisted with testing and bug fixes.
+- The Web: Thank you for everything.

+Thanks to the Internet and its vast data, AI has made significant progress.
+The Internet provides the data needed to train AI models and make them better.
+With diverse and large datasets, AI systems can learn and make accurate predictions.
+Moreover, the Internet is a platform for sharing knowledge, research papers, and open-source projects, which drive the growth and innovation of AI technologies.

 Thank you to all the contributors for their time and effort in making this project a success!